Inspiration

 Chazuna's modern storefront

-As well as a tea-leaf-grinding, matcha-making workshop and various crafts, one of the more unique experiences Chazuna offers is to decorate a tea canister.
+In addition to Chazuna’s matcha-making workshop, tea-leaf-grinding, and various crafts, one of the more unique experiences Chazuna offers is to decorate a tea canister.

 You first choose one design from 30 varieties of high-quality Japanese washi paper that range from traditional motifs to modern images.
 Adhesive has been applied to the back of the paper, so all you have to do is stick it on.
 To avoid creating air bubbles, the recommended technique is to pull the paper as hard as you can as you apply it to the steel can.
 It is a deceptively not-so-simple task that is best done with a partner and a laugh or two.